yonadev/helm-charts/README.md

 This repository contains the Helm charts for Yona, including its prerequisites.
 The Yona packages are automatically added through [the Jenkins build](https://yonadev.ci.cloudbees.com/job/build-and-test/job/master/).

-To build a new version of the LDAP package and update the index:
+To build a new versions of the LDAP or Hazelcast packages and update the index:

 ```
 helm package -d docs ldap
+helm package -d docs hazelcast

-helm repo index docs --url https://yonadev.github.io/helm-charts
+helm repo index docs --url https://jump.ops.yona.nu/helm-charts
 ```

 Then commit and push.